elqal3awii/WebSecurity-Academy-with-Python/SQL injection/SQL injection UNION attack, retrieving data from other tables/README.md

 1. Inject payload into 'category' query parameter to retrieve administrator password from users table
 2. Fetch the login page
-3. Extract csrf token and session cookie
+3. Extract the csrf token and session cookie
 4. Login as the administrator
 5. Fetch the administrator profile